FAIR DATA ECONOMY

 We write reports and studies to provide information to support Finnish and EU-level decision-making.
 Reports and studies help us increase our target groups’ data economy awareness.

 In this way, we create shared rules and tools for more responsible and sustainable digital services.

 We engage companies in building the fair data economy.
 In the IHAN business programme, we help SMEs reform their business operations with the aid of data.
 In the Making data part of CSR workshop series, Sitra, FIBS and a number of pioneering companies are co-operating to identify and implement the best practices for sustainable data use from the perspective of corporate social responsibility.

 We provide people with tools that they can use to influence the use of their data online.

 Who is involved?

-IHAN® project was launched in April 2018 and it will conclude in 2021.
+Work in this focus area started in April 2018 and will end in 2021.

 How can I get involved?